dragomano/Light-Portal/docs/src/en/plugins/create-new.md

 - `PluginType::SEO` - For SEO
 - `PluginType::SSI` - For blocks with SSI functions

-For plugins extending `Block`, `Games`, or `SSI` classes, the type is automatically inherited and doesn't need to be specified explicitly.
+For plugins extending `Block`, `Editor`, `GameBlock`, or `SSIBlock` classes, the type is automatically inherited and doesn't need to be specified explicitly.

 :::info Note